skyflowapi/skyflow-js/README.md

 var collectElement =  {
    table: "string",             //the table this data belongs to
    column: "string",            //the column into which this data should be inserted
+   type: Skyflow.ElementType,   //Skyflow.ElementType enum
-   styles: {},                  //optional styles that should be applied to the form element
+   inputStyles: {},             //optional styles that should be applied to the form element
+   labelStyles: {},             //optional styles that will be applied to the label of the collect element errorTextStyles:{},          //optional styles that will be applied to the errorText of the collect element
    label: "string",             //optional label for the form element
    placeholder: "string",       //optional placeholder for the form element
-   type: Skyflow.ElementType    //Skyflow.ElementType enum
-}
+   altText: "string"            //optional string that acts as an initial value for the collect element }

 var options = {